 You may have heard that a balanced investing portfolio includes both stocks and bonds, with the ratio between the two varying depending on your age and risk tolerance.
 Most financial advisors will recommend increasing the proportion of bonds in your investment portfolio as you get closer to retirement, the better to counterbalance the risk of a market crash wiping out your net worth.
 But what exactly is a bond, and how does it work as an investment?
-Whatever your age, understanding how bonds should fit into your portfolio is crucial to smart investing.
+Whatever your age, understanding how bonds works and how they should fit into your portfolio is crucial.

 How Do Bonds Work?

 When you buy a bond, you’re lending money to the entity that issued the bond, whether that’s a company or a government.
 Since you’re lending, that means you’re entitled to collect interest.
 When the bond matures, you’ll get back the money you paid for the bond, known as the principal or the par value, and you’ll also get interest on top of it.

 When you’re shopping for bonds, you’ll be able to see each bond’s price, time to maturity and coupon rate.
 The coupon rate is the annual money you’ll receive, expressed as a percentage of the principal that you pay to buy the bond.
 Coupon rates for new bonds hover around the market interest rate.

 The Bond Market